 If you cannot see it from her perspective, you will not be willing to completely let go and let her be her own, free person.
 You must have her.
 You are driven to have her, and that is insisting on having your way.
 You will not allow her to have her way even for a while.
 You have to have her now.
 You want her back and you want it now.
 She says she may consider it later.
 But not right now.
 And that is a little scary so you keep trying to convince her with your “new attitudes and behaviors”.
 I’ve changed.’
 You’re saying, ‘Come back now, give me my way.
 In essence, you are saying to her “I do not care what YOU want and need.
 We are supposed to be together right now.
 My way is the right way.
 I want you to do this my way.
 What I want is more important than what you want.
 I don’t care what you want.”

 And subconsciously, she says, “He hasn’t changed.
 He’s still the neurotic, controlling, selfish, pressuring guy he has always been, and if that is the way he is going to keep on being, there is no way I am going to go back to him.
 I do not want him if he has to have it his way.
 I have had all I can take of that.”

 7. Don't "Love" Too Much.

-*Because she sees you are respecting her and sees you are learning how to really care
+- Respecting her and seeing you are learning how to care.

-*Because you are meeting her need for space and alone time and that makes her feel better because she needs that now more than ever before.
+- Meeting her need for space and alone time makes her feel better because she needs that now more than ever before.

 8. Offer Some Support.